-A growing body of research supports the advantages of ultrasound guidance for regional anesthesia.
-For example: with ultrasound guidance compared to peripheral nerve stimulation, there was shown to be a significant decrease in the risk of vascular puncture (risk ratio of .16); an increase in the nerve block duration by 25%; and a 29% faster onset time1.
+A growing body of medical research supports the use of ultrasound guidance for regional anesthesia.
+For example, with ultrasound guidance compared to peripheral nerve stimulation, there was shown to be a significant decrease in the risk of vascular puncture (risk ratio of .16); an increase in the nerve block duration by 25%; and a 29% faster onset time1.

-A study published in the June 2013 Academic Emergency Medicine (AEM) Journal reported that ultrasound-guided three-in-one femoral nerve blocks significantly reduced pain intensity over four hours and decreased the amount of rescue analgesia when used as an adjunct to standard treatment with parenteral opioids for older adults in the ED experiencing pain with hip fractures.
-The same study also found that standard pain management with parenteral opioids alone provided ineffective pain control in the study cohort of patients with severe pain from their hip fractures2.
+A study published in the June 2013 Academic Emergency Medicine (AEM) Journal reported that, for older adults in the ED suffering from hip fracture-related pain (over the course of 4 hours), ultrasound-guided three-in-one femoral nerve blocks significantly reduced both pain intensity and the amount of rescue analgesia needed when used as an adjunct to standard treatment with parenteral opioids.
+The same study also found that standard parenteral opioid-only pain management offered ineffective pain control in the study cohort of patients with severe pain from hip fractures2.

 Engineered specifically for anesthesiologists and busy operating rooms, the SII can be mounted on a wall, ceiling, or stand for dependable accessibility.
 Its lean, simplified controls are designed for single-hand operation, and its visualization quality aids imaging confidence.
 Along with SonoSite's outstanding customer service, clinical support, and ongoing education, the SII adds up to total access.